uijs/uijs-core/README.md

 ## Tests

+To run visual tests, you will have to install [cairo](http://cairographics.org/).
+On a mac with [homebrew](http://mxcl.github.com/homebrew/) just type `brew install cairo`.

 `npm test` will run all tests.
 These are the regression tests that should be executed before commiting code into the repository.

 We have two types of tests: